The Oregon coast is one of the official 7 Wonders of Oregon, famed for its incredible landscapes.

 Additionally, the view is largely obstructed from here, making it impossible to do much photographing without use of a drone.

-Harris Beach State Park
+🐚 Harris Beach State Park

-We have now left the Samuel H Boardman State Scenic Corridor, but we are still in a beautiful stretch of the Oregon Coast.
-Harris Beach State Park is the final beach you can access before arriving in the city of Brookings.
+Harris Beach State Park is one of the best state parks in Oregon.
+It is also the final beach you can access before arriving in the city of Brookings.
 There is camping and restroom facilities here, but be aware that this beach is gated and closes after sunset.

 The first few times I photographed at Harris Beach, I ended up shooting sunset here.
 The photos came out alright by my 2013 standards, but they have not stood the test of time.
 While more recent trips have brought me to explore other parts of the coast, I still maintain that Harris Beach is one of the better Southern Oregon coast photography locations.

 🎇 The Cave of Wonder

 Ok, that is not the actual name of this cave.
 In fact, I’m not sure this cave has a name!
 I mentioned before that there was a place on the Southern Oregon Coast that I considered the best scene for a Milky Way photography anywhere in the state, and this is that scene.

 I also mentioned that its location is a secret, and sadly I must keep it that way.
-It is not that I wish to have it to myself, nor do I feel entitled to it, but this location can be extremely dangerous if you are not aware of the tides and I fear too many photographers will haphazardly attempt to replicate this shot, ending in disaster.
+It is not that I wish to have it to myself, nor do I feel entitled to it, but this location can be extremely dangerous if you are not aware of the tides.
+I fear too many photographers will haphazardly attempt to replicate this shot, ending in disaster.
 I simply do not want that on my conscience.

 With that said, you are welcome to leave a comment with your email if you would like more information.
-I am not making any promises as to what will be disclosed, but I do think that we all have an obligation to support each other in the photography community and am happy to do my part.
+I am not making any promises as to what will be disclosed, but I do think that we all have an obligation to support each other in the photography community, and am happy to do my part.

 ⛺️ Where to stay along the Southern Oregon Coast

 If you want a perfect, central location with comfortable lodging, I would recommend staying at Whaleshead Beach Resort.
 You will have more options if you choose to stay in Brookings, but you will be further from the photography locations discussed here.